-Before and during your trial, your lawyer will work with you to devise the strongest defense possible.
-If the judge finds you not guilty after the trial, then you are free to go.
-If you are found guilty, then they will decide your sentence right away.
+Before and during your trial, your misdemeanor defense lawyer will work with you to devise the strongest defense possible.
+If the judge finds you not guilty after the trial, which is known as an acquittal, you’re free to go.
+If the judge finds you guilty, they will decide your sentence right away.

-There are active, intermediate, or community punishments for misdemeanor convictions in North Carolina.
-For a more serious misdemeanor offense, a judge may have discretion in sentencing you to community, intermediate, or active punishment.
-An active punishment is one that involves incarceration.
+There are active, intermediate, or community punishments for misdemeanor convictions in North Carolina, including Mecklenburg County.
+For a more serious misdemeanor offense, a judge may exercise their discretion by imposing additional terms when handing down their sentence.

 Intermediate punishment involves supervised probation with at least one of the following additional conditions: